Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: NDN's Properties for DDoS Mitigation: A Comprehensive Analysis

 \subsection{NDN's DDoS Mitigation Properties}

 In this section, we examine NDN's architectural advantages over DDoS defenses in the TCP/IP architecture in terms of DDoS resiliency.
-We identify the following advantages: \begin{enumerate*} [label=(\roman*)] \item NDN's Interest-Data packet exchange eliminates network-layer reflection attacks and DDoS attacks by flooding Data packets. \item Its data pull model and securing data directly make it more difficult for attackers to recruit ``zombie armies''. \item NDN's Interest aggregation and cache automatically relieve the overload caused by Interests for static and existent Data. \item NDN's stateful forwarding provides rich insights into ongoing traffic for DDoS defense mechanisms. \end{enumerate*}
+We identify the following advantages when NDN is deployed: \begin{enumerate*} [label=(\roman*)] \item NDN's Interest-Data packet exchange eliminates network-layer reflection attacks and DDoS attacks by flooding Data packets. \item The data pull model and securing data directly make it more difficult for attackers to recruit ``zombie armies'' because there are no open interfaces or network ports to "scan". \item By design, NDN caches content automatically using Interest aggregation and thus pushed the overload caused by DDoS away from the victim for static and existent Data. \item NDN's stateful forwarding offers rich insights into ongoing traffic for DDoS defense mechanisms. \end{enumerate*}